 Dura-LITE™ docks are uniquely designed with a proven system to hold removable composite decking panels flat, without compromising the ease of removal.
 Framing is standard at 16″O.C. to accommodate almost any composite.
 With over 60 composite products on the market, we understand the behaviors and potential for curling.
 Some want to curl up, some curl down.
 We have a latching system for each type to ensure your panels remain flat for the lifetime of your decking.
 Hidden fasteners hold decking from the underside, so you can enjoy a cleaner look on the top side.

 Dura-LITE™ stationary docks employ the use of rugged 1-1/2″ SCH.
 40 galvanized or aluminum pipe for legs.
 This keeps cost down, and pipe allows the installer to drive the legs into the lake bed, which secures the dock and makes it more suitable for tying boats.
 The basic frame has all the strength you need to take you up to 3-4ft of water depth.
 In 4-10ft of water, we recommend using our Hook & Lock Braces to increase strength and stability.
 In water deeper than 10’, consult one of our professionals for advice, as a floating configuration may be more suitable.
 Dura-LITE™ docks can also be set up to stand on feet for temporary tie-up, general recreation, or use of kayaks, canoes and rowboats.
 If tie-up of large watercrafts is desired, but driving pipe is not possible, consult one of our professionals for advice on other anchoring methods.

-Dura-LITE™ Stationary aluminum dock accessories include benches, ladders, landscape stairs, boarding steps, bumpers, 8” or 10” tie-down cleats, mooring whips, solar lights, railings, and stairs into water.
+Dura-LITE™ Stationary aluminum dock popular features include benches, ladders, landscape stairs, boarding steps, bumpers, 8” or 10” tie-down cleats, mooring whips, solar lights, railings, and stairs into water.